Gravity/CFT correspondence for three dimensional Einstein gravity with a conformal scalar field: Summary

 We studied 3D Einstein gravity conformally coupled to a massless scalar field $\psi$.
 Solutions of this theory are geometries with vanishing Ricci scalar.
 We studied stationary static solutions with $\psi=\sqrt{8/\kappa}$ including the Schwarzschild solution.
 We explicitly showed that the Schwarzschild solution can be conformally mapped to the Mart\'{\i}nez-Zanelli solution, and similar to it, the Schwarzschild geometry is unstable against linear perturbations.

-Furthermore, we observed that $R=0$ has an infinite class of stationary static solutions which share a conformal boundary with AdS$_3$ spacetime.
+Furthermore, we observed that $R=0$ has an infinite class of stationary static solutions which similar to AdS$_3$ end on a cylindrical conformal boundary.
 Following the Brown-Henneaux approach, we showed that the asymptotic symmetries of these solutions are given by two copies of the Virasoro algebra.
 We argued that the central charge of the dual CFT is infinite.
 In fact, a finite central charge is not consistent with the asymptotic symmetries where deformations that scale the $g_{rr}$ component of the metric are allowed.
-We argued that an infinite central charge is consistent with the AdS$_3$/CFT$_2$ correspondence in the $R\to0$ limit, and with considerations concerning the semiclassical partition function.
+Furthermore we argued that an infinite central charge is consistent with considerations concerning the semiclassical partition function.
+Using three different methods we obtained the following value for the central charge \be c=\frac{3{\cal R}}{2G}, =-\frac{2}{K^{(0)}} \ee in which $K^{(0)}$ denotes the extrinsic curvature of the boundary.